Skin flora: Bacteria

-The estimate of the number of species present on skin bacteria has been radically changed by the use of 16S ribosomal RNA to identify bacterial species present on skin samples direct from their genetic material.
+The estimate of the number of bacteria species present on skin has been radically changed by the use of 16S ribosomal RNA to identify bacterial species present on skin samples direct from their genetic material.
 Previously such identification had depended upon microbiological culture upon which many varieties of bacteria did not grow and so were hidden to science.

 Staphylococcus epidermidis and Staphylococcus aureus were thought from cultural based research to be dominant.
 However 16S ribosomal RNA research finds that while common, these species make up only 5% of skin bacteria.
 However, skin variety provides a rich and diverse habitat for bacteria.
 Most come from four phyla: Actinomycetota (51.8%), Bacillota (24.4%), Pseudomonadota (16.5%), and Bacteroidota (6.3%).

 There are three main ecological areas: sebaceous, moist, and dry.
 Propionibacteria and Staphylococci species were the main species in sebaceous areas.
 In moist places on the body Corynebacteria together with Staphylococci dominate.
 In dry areas, there is a mixture of species but Betaproteobacteria and Flavobacteriales are dominant.
 Ecologically, sebaceous areas had greater species richness than moist and dry ones.
 The areas with least similarity between people in species were the spaces between fingers, the spaces between toes, axillae, and umbilical cord stump.
 Most similarly were beside the nostril, nares (inside the nostril), and on the back.